mongodb/mongo/src/mongo/db/auth/README.md

 a reply to the client with information regarding the status of authentication.
 If both authentication and authorization are complete, the client can begin executing commands against the server.
 If authentication requires more information to complete, the server requests this information.
-If authentication fails, then the client recieves that information and potentially closes the session.
+If authentication fails, then the client receives that information and potentially closes the session.

 If, after the first SASL step, there is more work to be done, the client sends a